 Tom Laskawy is a founder and executive director of the Food & Environment Reporting Network.
 His writing on food politics and the environment has appeared online in Grist, The American Prospect, Slate, The New York Times, and The New Republic

-Ralph Loglisci is a national food and healthy policy writer and media consultant.
+Ralph Loglisci is a national food and health policy writer and media consultant.
 He’s served as the director of communications for several national organizations, such as the Pew Commission on Industrial Farm Animal Production, The Berman Institute of Bioethics and Wholesome Wave.
 Additionally, Ralph spent several years as the Project Director for the Johns Hopkins Healthy Monday Project based at the Johns Hopkins Bloomberg School of Public Health’s Center for a Livable Future (CLF).
 His primary focus was leading behavior change communications research and serving as an advisor to both CLF and the national Meatless Monday campaign.
 Ralph’s entrance into food and health policy was spurred by his experience of losing 200 lbs. through diet and exercise.
 Previously he spent nearly 15 years as an Emmy Award-winning broadcast journalist.

 Jason Mark is a writer-farmer with a longstanding commitment to sustainable agriculture.
 In addition to Civil Eats, his writings on the environment and agriculture have appeared in The San Francisco Chronicle, The Progressive, Grist, The American Prospect, The Nation, Gastronomica, and Earth Island Journal, where he is the editor.
 When not writing, he is busy co-managing San Francisco's Alemany Farm.